Chocolate Cheesecake

 - Place the springform pan wrapped in aluminum foil in the middle of a large roasting pan.

-- Place the roasting pan (with cheesecake inside) in the oven and bake for 55-70 minutes, or until the top looks just set and if you give the pan a gentle nudge the cheesecake has a slight wobble - similar to a plate of jello.
+- Place the roasting pan (with cheesecake inside) in the oven and bake for 55-70 minutes, or until the top looks just set and if you give the pan a gentle nudge the cheesecake has a slight wobble – similar to a bowl of pudding or jelly.

-- Turn off the oven, open the oven door and cool the cheesecake in the oven for 30 minutes.
+- Turn off the oven, open the oven door and cool the cheesecake in the oven with the door open for about 30 minutes.
 Then remove the roasting pan from the oven and cool the cheesecake (in the roasting pan) until it reaches room temperature.

 - Once room temperature, remove the springform pan from the roasting pan, cover with aluminum foil, and place in the fridge to chill for at least 6 hours or overnight.